EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 &lt;**objectName**&gt; should be the name of the file when downloaded, or exported as text from a database.
 The &lt;**objectName**&gt; often is the filename of a file in a file system or that is accessible on the network, and might be the same as the &lt;**entityName**&gt;.
 However, a physical object (file) can have several entities, e.g. an Excel workbook with several sheets.
 If you are publishing Excel workbooks (not recommended practice), put the worksheet name in the &lt;**entityName**&gt;, and the filename in &lt;**objectName**&gt;.

 &lt;**externallyDefinedFormat**&gt; For data entities in prescribed formats (e.g., NetCDF, KML, Excel), name that format here.
-It is recommended that where possible, formats follow mime type (e.g., “image/jpeg”).
-Descriptions that are software-specific should include  manufacturer, program, and version, e.g. “Microsoft Excel 2003”.
-A KML file of sampling locations can be declared here as either “KML” or “KMZ”.
+It is recommended that where possible, formats follow mime type (e.g., "image/jpeg").
+Descriptions that are software-specific should include  manufacturer, program, and version, e.g. "Microsoft Excel 2003".
+A KML file of sampling locations can be declared here as either "KML" or "KMZ".

 *Important: Whenever possible, sites should not publish data in dated, proprietary, binary formats such as MS-Excel workbooks.*